 - the amendment of the CHRA to establish a distinct process for the investigation of section 13 complaints by the CHRC.
 Under the amended process, the CHRC would receive inquiries and information from individuals or community groups but would no longer investigate and assess formal complaints; and

 - the CHRC should have the exclusive right to initiate an investigation in section 13 cases.
-If, following an investigation, the CHRC recommends that the case be sent to the CHRT, the CHRC would have carriage of the case before the Tribunal.
+If, following an investigation, the CHRC recommends that the case be sent to the CHRT, the CHRC would be responsible for bringing the case before the CHRT.

 One effect of these changes would be that individual complainants would no longer be central to the proceedings, as is currently the case.
 Moon anticipates this would allow the CHRC to decide whether cases might be likely to succeed before the CHRT at early stages of the investigation process.

 220.127.116.11 The Canadian Human Rights Commission’s Special Report to Parliament

 The CHRC’s Special Report to Parliament, Freedom of Expression and Freedom from Hate in the Internet Age, opens by stating that its purpose is to provide “a comprehensive analysis of a current debate,” defined as: “what is the most effective way to prevent the harm caused by hate messages on the Internet, while respecting freedom of expression?”
 The Special Report reviews the pertinent legal provisions of the Criminal Code, the CHRA, and even international law; it summarizes how the CHRC system works to respond to hate messages on the Internet; it includes examples of the types of hate messages it has investigated and that have been heard by the CHRT; it provides commentary on the roles of civil society and government organizations in responding to hate messages; and it proposes its own recommendations for Parliament.